li-xin-yi/lctemplates/docs/source/diff-array.md

 And their required numbers of people are `2,1,3,6,3`, so can you tell me how many people are working at time 7?

-Intuitively, as the picture below shows, we record how many people start to work (+) and leave from work (-) at each moment, which is stored in `diff` array:
+Intuitively, as the picture[^0] below shows, we record how many people start to work (+) and leave from work (-) at each moment, which is stored in `diff` array:

 ![](../images/diff-array.png)

+[^0]: For the code used to plot this picture, see [this notebook](https://github.com/li-xin-yi/lctemplates/blob/main/plots/diff-array.ipynb)

 then we go back from time `0`, sum up all those changes to get the current value of that time, and finally get the `cnt` array, `cnt[i]` represents the exact number of working people at time `t`.
 When asked for time 7, we just need to look up the `cnt` array and return `cnt[7]` as 9.